Société de l'assurance automobile du Québec

 Back and Chest Protectors

-Back and chest protectors worn together effectively protect the thoracic and lumbar spine, rib cage and abdomen, especially in the case of an impact with a fixed structure or a pointed or sharp object that could pierce through protective gear or inflatable vests.
+Back and chest protectors worn together effectively protect the thoracic and lumbar vertebrae, rib cage and abdomen, especially in the case of an impact with a fixed structure or a pointed or sharp object that could pierce through protective gear or inflatable vests.

 Standards in effect